turingschool/front-end-curriculum/lessons/module-2/intro-to-the-backend.md

 const port = 3000
 ```

 This is where we are loading Express into our application.
-Express will allow us
+Express with allow us
 to more easily interact with the networking capabilities of the machine using
 JavaScript syntax that will feel familiar. `const app` creates a new instance of
 an Express application, which is just a fancy Object with lots of built in
 methods. `const port` is exactly what it looks like, a variable containing the
 integer 3000.

-## Listening for requests
 Now, let's drop down to the bottom of the file:

 ```javascript